 By means of these documents, ECOSOC laid the groundwork for the creation of INSTRAW.
 The ECOSOC Resolution provided some important pointers.
 In the first place, it ensured that there was coherence between the activities which the Institute carried out and those implemented by other United Nations organisations, as well as national and regional centres with similar objectives.
 In this respect, INSTRAW had to maintain a close relationship with CSW.
-In the second place it paved the way for INSTRAW to work in phases.
-The first of these would be the compilation of existing material on current research and training needs.
-This decision turned out to be indispensable in terms of setting the pattern for future work: it made it possible to identify where gaps existed and map out a way forward from the work already completed by other institutions.
-This provided the model for the work INSTRAW carried out in its early years.
-Finally, ECOSOC stated that the Institute should be established by 1977.

-9 It has not been possible to identify from the documentation how many people were in the Group of Experts nor who they were and which countries they came from.
+In the g It has not been possible to identify from the documentation how many people were in the Group of Experts nor who they were and which countries they came from.

-10 This aspect is worth mentioning because later on when it became part of the INSTRAW statutes the feedback between the two areas of work (research and training) became INSTRAW's distinctive modus operandi and remained so throughout its lifetime, at least to the extent that the resources available permitted it.
+This aspect is worth mentioning because later on when it became part of the INSTRAW statutes the feedback between the two areas of work (research and training) became INSTRAW's distinctive modus operandi and remained so throughout its lifetime, at least to the extent that the resources available permitted it.